Volendam New Year's fire: Victims

 Initially only eight were reported dead after the fire and the majority of them were from Volendam and aged between 15 and 22.
 By January 18, four additional people had died in local hospitals raising the official death toll to 12.

 Many of those injured were hurt when they smashed windows and leapt from third and second floor windows in an attempt to escape the fire.
 Others including 53 injured individuals were admitted due to burns with some being flown to special burn units in Belgium and Germany.

 Investigation

 The fire was investigated intensively by media and politicians.
 New rules were introduced for decorations in cafés, nightclubs and other venues.
 The owner and managers of the building were indicted for culpability.
 An inquiry showed the owner Jan Veerman had been negligent in providing escape routes as well as failing to inundate the Christmas decorations with a fire-resistant substance, and that there were too many people in the building at the time of the incident.
 The owner was convicted to a conditional prison sentence and community service.
 As a result of the inquiry Mayor of Edam-Volendam Frank IJsselmuiden and alderman Wim Visscher resigned their positions.

 Aftermath

 A memorial ceremony for the victims took place in January 2001, with Prime Minister Wim Kok and Crown Prince Willem-Alexander joining about 15,000 other mourners that marched through the town streets.
+On January 1, 2026 the city of Volendam held a remembrance for the victims and a tilia tree was planted at the location of the fire.